 Plantar Plate (Ball of Foot) Pain

-The plantar plate is a thick fibrocartilignous ligament that spans across the bottom of the forefoot.
+The plantar plate is a thick fibrocartilaginous ligament that spans across the bottom of the forefoot.
 It is responsible for preventing the excessive extension of the toes and stabilising them from compressive stress that occurs with walking.

 WHAT TO LOOK FOR?